Unakoti district: Etymology

 Unakoti derives its name from the Unakoti hill.
 Unakoti literally means 'one less a koti' in Bengali.
 It hosts an ancient Shaivite place of worship with huge rock reliefs celebrating Shiva.

 Geography

-The district is surrounded by Dharmanagar subdivision, Panisagar subdivision and Kanchanpur subdivision of North Tripura district in the Northeast, East and Southeast side respectively.
-In the southern side, it is surrounded by Kamalpur subdivision and Longthari valley subdivision of Dhalai district.
-It also shares an international border with Bangladesh in the northern side.
+The district is surrounded by Dharmanagar, Panisagar and Kanchanpur of North Tripura district, northeast, east and southeast respectively.
+South of Unakoti, there are the Kamalpur and Longthari valley of the Dhalai district.
+Its northern border is an international border with Bangladesh.

 Divisions

-The District and divided into two sub-divisions, namely, Kailashahar subdivision and Kumarghat subdivision.

-For the purpose of developmental activities it is divided into four Blocks namely Kumarghat, Pecharthal, Chandipur and Gournagar.
+The District and divided into two sub-divisions, Kailashahar and Kumarghat.
+For developmental activities, it is divided into four blocks: Kumarghat, Pecharthal, Chandipur and Gournagar.

 Demographics

-According to census 2011 Unakoti district has Total population of 2,76,506.
-Out of this Male are 1,40,210 and, Female are1,36,296, Overall literacy rate (%) is 86.91.
-Male literacy rate (%) is 90.92, Female literacy rate (%) is 82.79, Female per thousand males are 972.
+According to census 2011 Unakoti district has total population of 276,506.
+This includes 140,210 males and 136,296 females.
+The overall literacy rate is 86.91%.
+The male literacy rate is 90.92%, while the female literacy rate is 82.79%.
+There are 972 females per 1000 males.

 Climate

-The state as whole and Unakoti district in particular has a monsoon type of climate.
-There is however, difference of temperature between the hills and plains, which ranges between sub-tropical in the plains to temperate climatic conditions found in the hilly areas.